 Upon notification of an alleged sexual-misconduct violation, the Campus Title IX Coordinator or Deputy Title IX Coordinators will coordinate an Administrative Fact-Finding process.
 This process will include interviews of the complainant, the respondent and any witnesses.
 Included in the Fact-Finding Report will be a summary of the allegation, a list of University policies that may have been violated and a synthesis of the facts outlining what questions remain and elements that are in dispute or in agreement.
 Also, investigators will assess the credibility of both complainant and respondent and provide an objective credibility statement based on the interviews and other facts of the case.
-Respondents and complainants will be informed of the outcome of the Administrative Fact-Finding Peport will be submitted to the Director of Judicial Affairs or designee for an administrative hearing.
+Respondents and complainants will be informed of the outcome of the Administrative Fact-Finding process.
+If policy allegations have been substantiated, the Fact-Finding Report will be submitted to the Director of Judicial Affairs or designee for an administrative hearing.